edtlab-postech/Measured_Head_Ear_Dimensions/README.md

 ## Citation
 If you use this dataset in your research, please cite:

 > Yu, C., Cui, X., & You, H. (2025).
-An Analysis of Head and Ear Anthropometric Data Using 3D Scans for Head-Wearable Products. *Ergonomics*.
+An analysis of head and ear anthropometric data using 3D scans for head-wearable products. *Ergonomics*.

 ## License
 This project is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).